 With A Waterfall And Boardwalk, The Little-Known Vin Gormley Trail In Rhode Island Is Unexpectedly Magical

 A stroll along the Vin Gormley Trail in Rhode Island offers endless opportunities for photos and quiet moments of reflection.
-With an abundance of lush green, a cascading waterfall and a picturesque boardwalk, the trail gives off a magical, fairy tale vibe that you really have to experience to appreciate.
+With an abundance of lush green, a cascading waterfall, and a picturesque boardwalk, the trail gives off a magical, fairy-tale vibe that you really have to experience to appreciate.
 Perhaps even better, it’s picture-perfect in all seasons, making it one of the best hiking trails in Rhode Island.

 Have you followed the Vin Gormley Trail in Rhode Island?
 Do you agree that it’s one of the best hikes in Rhode Island?
 Share your experience in the comments!
 Drink in more natural beauty on the Steere Hill & Heritage Park Trail in Chepachet.

 OnlyInYourState may earn compensation through affiliate links in this article.
 As an Amazon Associate, we earn from qualifying purchases.